Annual Turnover

 Annual turnover refers to the total revenue generated by a business through its normal business activities over a specific one-year period.
 This financial metric provides a comprehensive view of a company's sales performance and is a key indicator of its overall financial health.
 The calculation of annual turnover typically includes all forms of revenue, such as sales of goods or services, interest, royalties, and any other income generated by the business.

-Formula for Annual Turnover
+Annual Turnover Formula

 Annual Turnover=Total Revenue Generated in a Year